jeremytammik/tbc/a/2024_context.md

 ####<a name="6"></a> L'Humanité en Péril

-One of my favourtite authors, Fred Vargas, took a break from detective stories and wrote whole book on climate change instead, [L'humanité en péril](https://editions.flammarion.com/lhumanite-en-peril/9782081490864).
+One of my favourite authors, Fred Vargas, took a break from detective stories and wrote whole book on climate change instead, [L'humanité en péril](https://editions.flammarion.com/lhumanite-en-peril/9782081490864).
 I just read it and agree to a large extent.
 The biggest takeaway: